 But remember the Supra-Principle of José Mourinho: SPECIFICITY.

-In the physical dimension José Mourinho defends the continuity of Specificity, without losing the desired Fighting Model/Stategy.
+In the physical dimension, José Mourinho defends the continuity of Specificity, without losing the desired Fighting Model/Strategy.

 What he does is alternating the pattern of dominant muscular contraction.
 That rotation is made between more or less continuous training sessions.